squidfunk/mkdocs-material/docs/reference/admonitions.md

 ### Changing the title

-By default, the admonition title will equal the type qualifier in titlecase.
-However, it can be changed to a custom string by adding a quoted string after the type qualifier.
+By default, the title will equal the type qualifier in titlecase.
+However, it can be changed by adding a quoted string containing valid Markdown (including links, formatting, ...) after the type qualifier.

 _Example_: